RichLewis007/AI-Asteroids/LOCAL-TESTING.md

 4. **Test the AI features:**
    - Refresh the page in your browser
-   - You should see "🧪 LOCAL TESTING MODE" at the top
+   - You should see "RUNNING LOCALLY" at the top
    - Start a game and play until you die
-   - Click "✨ Generate Report" to test the AI after-action report
+   - Click "Generate Report" to test the AI after-action report

 ## ✅ What to Test